Atypical Rash: Expert Diagnosis Guide for Unusual Skin Eruptions

 - Common Pitfalls: Confusing drug eruptions with viral exanthems or overlooking rare presentations.

-- Referral: Engage dermatology, rheumatology, or infectious‐disease specialists for complex or refractory cases.
+- Referral: Engage dermatology, rheumatology, or infectious disease specialists for complex or refractory cases.

 Table of Contents

-- Understanding Atypical Skin Rashes Diagnosis
+- Understanding Atypical Rash and Skin Rashes Diagnosis

-- Diagnostic Approach to Atypical Skin Rashes Diagnosis
+- Diagnostic Approach to Atypical Rash

-- Differential Diagnosis in Atypical Skin Rashes Diagnosis
+- Differential Diagnosis in Atypical Rash

-- Conclusion and Takeaways on Atypical Skin Rashes Diagnosis
+- Conclusion and Takeaways on Atypical Rash

 - FAQ

-Understanding Atypical Skin Rashes Diagnosis
+Understanding Atypical Rash and Skin Rashes Diagnosis

-Key differentiators for atypical skin rashes:
+Key differentiators for atypical rashes:

 - Lesions persisting beyond expected duration (weeks to months).